 In February, 1794 the Georgia Legislature formed and defined Washington County.
-It was the ninth county formed in Georgia and is said to be the first county in the nation named for George Washington.
-It included all the territory from what is today Athens extending from the Ogeechee River to the Oconee River and south to Liberty County.
+It was the ninth county formed in Georgia and is said to be the first county in the nation named after George Washington.
+It included all the territory from what is today Athens, extending from the Ogeechee River to the Oconee River and south to Liberty County.
 Today, Washington County encompasses 674 square miles.

 Not only rich in history, it can also proudly boast of many great athletes that have called Washington County home.
 From baseball to football to basketball, Washington County has proudly watched these young people grow and succeed in school, sports and in life.